thoughtbot/maintaining-open-source-projects/book/02-community.md

 successes.

 We are better maintainers if we are energetic.
 Negative feelings won’t help on that, positive ones will.
-How to change how we feel is not topic for this book, I hope at least to raise awareness of the feelings that may sprout from leading an OSS project, as that in itself should help.
+How to change how we feel is indeed not topic for this book, I hope at least to raise awareness of the feelings that may sprout from leading an OSS project, as that in itself should help.

 People’s expectations and needs will be different than what you set for yourself and your project.
-You can try to channel and intersect that but sometimes it is best to accept differences.
-Agree to disagree.
+You can try to channel and intersect that but sometimes it is best to accept differences, and agree to disagree.

 At the end of the day, we should not worry about things that are out of our control.
 And instead feel great about having contributed valuable software to